Slovenia: Animals

 The biological diversity of the country is high, with 1% of the world's organisms on 0.004% of the Earth's surface area.
 There are 75 mammal species, among them marmots, Alpine ibex, and chamois.
 There are numerous deer, roe deer, boar, and hares.
 The edible dormouse is often found in the Slovenian beech forests.
-Trapping these animals is a long tradition and is a part of the Slovenian national identity.
+Trapping these animals is a long tradition and is part of Slovenian national identity.

 Some important carnivores include the Eurasian lynx, European wild cats, foxes (especially the red fox), and European jackal.
 There are hedgehogs, martens, and snakes such as vipers and grass snakes.
 According to recent estimates, Slovenia has c.
 40–60 wolves and about 450 brown bears.

 Slovenia is home to an exceptionally diverse number of cave species, with a few tens of endemic species.
 Among the cave vertebrates, the only known one is the olm, living in Karst, Lower Carniola, and White Carniola.

 The only regular species of cetaceans found in the northern Adriatic sea is the bottlenose dolphin (Tursiops truncatus).

 There are a wide variety of birds, such as the tawny owl, the long-eared owl, the eagle owl, hawks, and short-toed eagles.
 Other birds of prey have been recorded, as well as a growing number of ravens, crows and magpies migrating into Ljubljana and Maribor where they thrive.
 Other birds include black and green woodpeckers and the white stork, which nests mainly in Prekmurje.

 There are 13 domestic animals native to Slovenia, of eight species (hen, pig, dog, horse, sheep, goat, honey bee, and cattle).
 Among these are the Karst Shepherd, the Carniolan honeybee, and the Lipizzan horse.
-They have been preserved ex situ and in situ.
 The marble trout or marmorata (Salmo marmoratus) is an indigenous Slovenian fish.
 Extensive breeding programmes have been introduced to repopulate the marble trout into lakes and streams invaded by non-indigenous species of trout.
 Slovenia is also home to the wels catfish.

-Fungi

 More than 2,400 fungal species have been recorded from Slovenia and, since that figure does not include lichen-forming fungi, the total number of Slovenian fungi already known is undoubtedly much higher.
 Many more remain to be discovered.